Interim Assistant Chair

 - Office Phone

 Dr. Switzer obtained a Psy.D. in Clinical Psychology from the Illinois School of Professional Psychology in 1995.
 His professional work has focused on psychotherapy and diagnostics, with a special focus on private practice, substance abuse, disability, child abuse and neglect, HIV impacted individuals and GLB populations.
 He has worked in inpatient and outpatient settings, primarily with adults.
 He has supervised a large number of doctoral students in their diagnostic work with HIV impacted and LGBT clients.
 He has been teaching at The Chicago School since 2000 and a core faculty member since 2007.
 He is currently the Assistant Chair of the Department and is charged with addressing curricular matters.
 He continues to be active in his private practice, where he provides individual psychotherapy using an eclectic approach including aspects of psychodynamic, behavioral, rogerian and 12-step based techniques.
+He is also a consulting editor for the journal Professional Psychology: Research and Practice.
 His interests include substance abuse and addictive disorders, 12-step work, depression, psychodynamic psychotherapy, severe personality disorders, diagnostics, personality assessment, the Rorschach and the integration of personality theories.
 He coauthored Integrating 12-Steps and Psychotherapy:Helping Clients Find Sobriety and Recovery.
 Dr. Switzer also practices yoga (or attempts to), is a foodie, and thus must engage in cardio.

 - Education History